 So you’re interested in buying a long-bed truck camper to haul on a one-ton SRW truck.
 If you’ve already bought the truck, you chose wisely.
 Today’s one-ton SRW long-bed truck is capable of hauling most non-slide truck campers being built today.
 Indeed, most of the gasoline-powered, Ram 3500, Chevy 3500, and Ford F-350 long-bed trucks rolling off today’s assembly lines have payload ratings in excess of 4,500 pounds.
 This is a very good thing because safety is the key when hauling a fully loaded truck camper weighing over 2 tons.
 Exceeding the gross vehicle weight rating (GVWR) and the corresponding payload rating of your truck should be avoided.
 Doing so puts you and others who share the road with you at risk, may void your truck’s warranty, and may void any coverage you have with your insurance company.
+In this article, we rank the 8 best long-bed truck campers for one-ton F350-3500 trucks.

 When researching truck campers, it’s important to understand that the dry weight is only half of the picture.
 The dry weight doesn’t take into account things like full tanks, batteries, gear, food, and options like air conditioners, awnings, and solar panels that were installed after the camper was built.
 All of this “stuff” probably weighs a good 1,000 pounds, so a camper with a dry weight of 3,200 pounds will actually weigh around 4,200 pounds fully loaded.
 This means you’ll need to have a truck with a payload rating large enough to handle not only the fully loaded weight of the camper, but also the weight of all passengers and anything you have stored in the truck.
 Unfortunately, some truck camper companies and dealers aren’t honest in divulging this information to customers shopping for a camper.
 Only the dry weight is often mentioned.
 Getting actual weights when shopping for a truck camper is paramount.
 Nothing is more important.
 This is also why a trip to the scales is mandatory.